papinet/papiNet-API/3.0.0/papiNet-JSON-Style-Guide.md

 ### Rule 11 - JSON properties format

 JSON properties MUST be written in lowerCamelCase names capitalize the first letter of each word, except the first which is always lowercase, **even if it's an acronym**.
+For instance, we have the property `coordinatesWgs84:` where `Wgs` stands for "World Geodetic System".

 ### Rule 12 - Avoid abbreviations